MicrosoftDocs/power-platform/power-platform/admin/unified-experience/finance-operations-apps-overview.md

 ### Option B: Install the provisioning app on an existing environment

-If you already have an environment that should function with finance and operations apps, you can simply install it instead of creating a separate environment that will require complex integration.
+If you already have an environment that should function with finance and operations apps, you can simply install it instead of creating a separate environment that requires a complex integration.
 The environment you use must support Dynamics 365 apps.
-As part of the install process, you will be able to pick any of the supported versions of the finance and operations apps, which is helpful if you want to get a version that is not the latest generally available version.
+As part of the install process, you can pick any of the supported versions of the finance and operations apps, which is helpful if you want to get a version that is not the latest generally available version.

 :::image type="content" source="media/install-provisioning-app.png" alt-text="Install provisioning app":::

 For step-by-step instructions, see [Tutorial: Install the Finance and Operations Provisioning App](./tutorial-install-finance-operations-provisioning-app.md).

-With either option, your environment will have two runtime URLs:
+With either option, your environment has two runtime URLs:

 - One for customer engagement apps (**Environment URL**)
 - One for finance and operations apps (**Finance and Operations URL**)